 La Cucina Italiana – The Italian Cuisine… for Everyone, Anywhere in the World

-Author: mad & delicacy - Italian Food and Wine
+Author: mad & delicacy -Authentic Italian Recipes and Wine

 Authentic Italian Recipes.

-Francesca & Marinella, Italian food-wine lover friends met outside Italy, now living in Copenhagen and Zurich, but still cooking “together” the recipes of our Cucina Italiana, suitable for everyone, anywhere in the world.
+Francesca & Marinella, Italian food-wine lover friends living in Copenhagen and Singapore, cooking “together” the recipes of Cucina Italiana, suitable for everyone, anywhere in the world.

 Crispy on the outside, soft in the inside and full of ripe tomatoes focaccia from Bari is one of my most wanted delicacy from Puglia.
 Living in Copenhagen makes it hard to find a slice of this baked bread around the city.
 So I challenged my self to prepare an excellent version of it, and finally I’ve reached it :-).

 Like the Baresi, (people from Bari) do, eat a slide of this focaccia any time of the day and on any occasion.
 To fully enjoy its goodness, cut a slice of focaccia in half and stuff it with some mortadella.